joshwyatt/classes/markdown/building_objects_with_functions.md

 # Building Objects with Functions

+## Objectives

+After completing this section of the repo you should be able to:

+- Create objects with functions
+- Pass values for dynamic object creation
+- Articulate the desire to share object properties and methods

 ## Most Simple Object Creation

 Objects promote well organized code.
 Developers use them to encapsulate thematically or functionally interrelated data and behavior.